roushjac/corteva-code-challenge/README.md

 We can view the data using a database viewing program such as DBeaver or PGAdmin, or directly from the psql command line.

+## Step 3 - Analysis

+In the `utils` directory we can run `python calculate_stats.py` to execute a SQL statement that will run the analysis and populate the `weather_stats` table.
+This executes raw SQL and does not use the ORM features of SQLAlchemy.
+The query is just too complex to justify writing it in ORM form.